greenelab/wenda_gpu/README.rst

 Directory structure
 -------------------

-By default, wenda_gpu creates the following structure in your working
+By default, wenda_gpu implements the following structure in your working
 directory:

 ::